Car brand reviews

 Article 14 of 26

-The Mercedes-Benz three-pointed star is seen as a sign of quality, but do its cars live up to this reputation?
+The Mercedes-Benz three-pointed star is a symbol of quality, but do its cars live up to this reputation?
 Read our Mercedes brand overview to find out.

-It was Mercedes-Benz that effectively invented the motor car in 1885.
-Ever since then, the German brand has taken a leading role in the development of the car.
-Indeed, its pioneering spirit has given us many of the car world's greatest innovations, especially in terms of car safety, but also in things like electronics and connectivity.
+Mercedes-Benz effectively invented the motor car in 1885.
+Since then, the German brand has taken a leading role in the motoring development.
+Indeed, its pioneering spirit has given us many of the car world's greatest innovations, especially in terms of car safety, but also in areas such as electronics and connectivity.

-If Mercedes-Benz is known for one thing above all, it has to be quality.
-But with many of its models now made outside Germany, you may be surprised by some of the brand's quality and reliability scores in our annual Which?
-Car Survey in terms of Mercedes' reputation for quality and reliability.
+If Mercedes-Benz is known for one thing, it's quality.
+But many of its models are now made outside Germany, and you may be surprised by some of the brand's quality and reliability scores in our annual Which?
+Car Survey.